AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/openwrt.md

 1. Click *Open*.

-1. When the Terminal window opens, log in with the username `root` and the router’s password.
+1. When the Terminal window opens, log in.
+The default username is `root` and the default password is `keenetic`.

 ## 4. Basic SSH commands